PLA filament is one of the most commonly used materials in FDM 3D printing

-PLA (Polylactic acid) is one of the most popular 3D printing materials for fused deposition modeling (FDM); it is also widely known as one of the easiest filaments to work with.
+PLA (Polylactic acid) is one of the most popular 3D printing materials for fused filament fabrication (FFF); it is also widely known as one of the easiest filaments to work with.
 The thermoplastic material is made from plant-based starches derived from crops like corn and sugarcane and is thus biodegradable.
 In terms of its printing characteristics, PLA is easy to process: the filament does not require high temperatures and displays less shrinkage or warping than higher temperature materials, such as ABS.
 Even so, makers can still experience issues while 3D printing PLA, such as poor bed adhesion.
 In this article, we take a look at what could be causing your PLA to not stick to the print bed and how to fix it.

 If your PLA 3D prints are not adhering well to the build platform, one of the most common causes is a unleveled print bed.
 If the print surface is uneven, even by a small margin, the discrepancy will lead to certain areas of your print bonding to the print bed and other areas bonding less.
 And, as any maker will tell you, if your first layer does not uniformly stick to the print bed, the entire print is at risk of peeling up from the build surface and warping.

 There are two possible methods for ensuring you have a level print bed.
 Some 3D printers have auto bed leveling thanks to built-in sensors.
 If you are working with one of these systems, you simply have to select bed leveling in the 3D printer menu, set a distance, and your 3D printer should do the rest.
 Alternatively, you can manually level your print bed.
 An easy way to do this is to align your nozzle close to the print bed and place a piece of standard A4 paper between the nozzle and the build surface.
 Turn the leveling knob to raise the bed until you feel slight resistance when pulling the paper out.
 Repeat this process in every corner of the build plate to ensure a level surface.
+This will ensure that filament is extruded onto the build surface evenly for consistent first layer adhesion.

-One of the advantages of printing PLA is that the material doesn’t require a heated print bed and generally has good print results without one.
+One of the advantages of printing PLA is that the material does not require a heated print bed and generally has good print results without one.
 That being said, if you are experiencing adhesion problems, printing temperatures could be a contributing factor and adjusting print and bed temperatures can make a difference.
-For example, if you are printing a part with a large footprint or are printing in a cold environment, a heated print bed can help to promote good adhesion for PLA prints.
+For example, if you are printing a part with a large footprint or are printing in a cold environment, a heated print bed can help to promote better adhesion for PLA prints.
 If you are using a heated print bed for PLA, a temperature between 50 °C and 60 °C is recommended (different filament brands should specify their optimal heated bed temperature).

 Finding the right print temperature is a critical factor when 3D printing any filament: it affects the rate at which the thermoplastic melts and flows through the 3D printer nozzle.
 And when it comes to PLA, setting an optimal hotend temperature can lead to optimal initial layer adhesion.
 Compared to other printing filaments, PLA requires modest print temperatures, typically in the range of about 210 °C. However, if that temperature isn’t delivering the results you need, it could be worthwhile to tweak the nozzle temperature slightly (in 5 degree increments).
 Evaluate the different print temperatures with some small test prints.
 If adhesion is still a problem, it may be due to other factors.